armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 ### Custom branch configuration

-> Configuring a custom branch is required if you are using a repo that no longer uses `master` as its main branch.
+> Configuring a custom branch is required if you are using a repo that does not use `master` as the base branch.

 By default, Dinghy will use the `master` branch in your repository.
-If you wish to use a different default branch for your repository, this can be configured using the `repoConfig` tag in your yaml configuration.
+If you wish to use a different base branch for your repository, this can be configured using the `repoConfig` tag in your yaml configuration.

 The `repoConfig` tag supports a collection of the following values.
 Each node in the collection must contain all of the fields listed below.
 * `branch` - the name of the branch you wish to use